logto-io/rfcs/draft/0004-experience-api.md

 2. Identified: The user is identified by at least one verified identifier.

    - `userId`: REQUIRED.
-The userId of the user for the current interaction.
+The user ID of the user for the current interaction.
    - `interactionEvent`: REQUIRED. `SignIn` interaction event has been specified.
    - `verificationRecords`: REQUIRED.
      - The identifier verification records are created and verified.